Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-api/implementing-search-page.md

 To change the sorting, use the sort parameter, where you would specify any indexed field which should be sorted by, and order: `asc` for ascending and `desc` for descending.

-By default, you should always sort by relevance and rules, which is achieved by not specifying any sort parameter.
+By default, you should always sort by relevance and merchandising rules, which is achieved by not specifying any sort parameter.
 Only if the user selects a different sort method, a sorting rule should be used.

 {% hint style="info" %}